SAP-samples/teched2025-AD169/exercises/ex5/README.md

 ---

-### 4. Add Joule Skills as Tools
+### 5. Add Joule Skills as Tools

 1. In the **Tools** section, click **Add Tool → Joule Skill**.
 2. A pop-up will display all available Joule Skills in your project.
-3. Select and add the following skills one by one:
+3. Mutli-Select (ctrl or cmd + click) the following skills to add them as tools :
    - `CheckingPickingWorkloadSituation`
    - `SimulateWorkforceOptimization`
    - `ExecuteWorkforceOptimization`